ninabarzh/broomstick/content/posts/nvd.md

 ## A slow-motion collapse beneath everyone’s radar

 The National Vulnerability Database (NVD) has not exactly been thriving.
-Since around mid-March 2024, enrichment of new CVEs has all but halted—only a fraction of entries have the vital metadata that security professionals rely on:
+Since around mid-March 2024, enrichment of new CVEs has all but halted, only a fraction of entries have the vital metadata that security professionals rely on:
 CWE designations, CVSS scores, CPE data and the like.
 Imagine throwing thousands of vulnerabilities over the fence without bothering to label them.
 It is precisely that careless.
 [Data shows](https://www.infosecurity-magazine.com/news/nist-vulnerability-database/) that from 2,700 new CVEs only